GREEN ACRES OF WISCONSIN MISSION

 OUR STORY

 Jeff and Denise Vick started Green Acres of Wisconsin in 2017 located just outside of Menomonie, WI.
-Once we became “empty nesters” in the summer of 2017, we decided to purchase a small farm in northwest Wisconsin that would enable us to start up our small business of organically raising grass-fed beef for family, friends and our local community.
+Once we became “empty nesters” in the summer of 2017, we decided to purchase a small farm in northwest Wisconsin that would enable us to start up our small business of raising grass-fed beef all naturally for family, friends and our local community.
 We are Wisconsin natives and both have a family background in farming and raising animals with our parents’ family farms they grew up on still in operation today.
 We both share a love for animals and the outdoors and have been blessed to be able to live in a beautiful location next to the Red Cedar River.

 We started with 15 head of cattle purchased from the Tieman (Denise’s Dad) family farm outside of Thorp, WI.
 We have a “cow/calf” farm with a mixed breed of cattle that are predominantly Angus, Hereford and Normandy.
 Our farm is designed for grazing beef cattle from May thru October with a custom seed mix of alfalfa, grass and clover.
 We grow all of our own winter feed with the same grass mix that we use for grazing during the spring, summer and fall.
 Our beef are 100% grass-fed with no corn or small grains in their diet.
 We believe this is the way beef cattle were intended to be raised.
 It takes longer to raise them to a market weight, but we believe it is worth the extra time based on the quality and health benefits of grass-fed beef.